elixir-circuits/circuits_gpio/README.md

 ### Where's PWM support?

 On the hardware that I normally use, PWM has been implemented in a platform-dependent way.
-For ease of maintenance, `gpio` doesn't have any platform-dependent code, so supporting it would be difficult.
+For ease of maintenance, `ElixirCircuits.GPIO` doesn't have any platform-dependent code, so supporting it would be difficult.
 An Elixir PWM library would be very interesting, though, should anyone want to implement it.